-You may submit up to 20 entries into the adult competition.
+You may submit a total of 20 entries into the Adult Competition.

 How many images may I submit per category?

-You may enter up to 20 images into all categories other than the special awards, which have special requirements.
+You may enter up to 20 images into all categories other than the following, which have different requirements:

-And for the TIMElapse special award, you may submit up to three moving image sequences of between 45 and 90 seconds.
+For this category, you may submit a maximum of three moving image sequences of between 45 and 90 seconds

-Entries into the special awards count towards your 20 images in total.
+Entries into these categories and the Special Award count towards your 20 images in total.